microsoft/FabricRTIWorkshop/docs/workshop.md

 ### Shortcuts
 - `Product` and `ProductCategory` SQL tables are defined as external tables (Fabric shortcuts).
 Meaning the data is not copied but served from the SQL DB itself.
 Shortcuts allow data to remain stored in outside of Fabric like in our operational SQL DB, yet presented in Fabric as a central location.
 - Shortcuts enable us to create live connections between OneLake and existing target data sources, whether internal or external to Azure.
 This allows us to retrieve data from these locations as if they were seamlessly integrated into Microsoft Fabric.
 - A shortcut is a schema entity that references data stored external to a KQL database in your cluster.
-In Lakehouses, Eventhouses, or KQL Databases it's possible to create shortcuts referencing Internal locations within Microsoft Fabric, ADLS Gen2, Spark Notebooks, AWS S3 storage accounts, or Microsoft Dataverse.
+In Lakehouse(s), Eventhouse(s), or KQL Databases it's possible to create shortcuts referencing Internal locations within Microsoft Fabric, ADLS Gen2, Spark Notebooks, AWS S3 storage accounts, or Microsoft Dataverse.
 - From my perspective, I value the fact that all data is aligned under a unified namespace, allowing seamless access through the same ADLS Gen2 APIs, even when sourced from AWS S3.
 By enabling us to reference different storage locations, OneLake's Shortcuts provides a unified source of truth for all our data within the Microsoft Fabric environment and ensures clarity regarding the origin of our data.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-analytics/onelake-shortcuts?tabs=onelake-shortcut>).

 ### Eventhouse
 - The Eventhouse can host multiple KQL Databases for easier management.
-It will store relational data from an operational SQL DB, levergage shortcuts and automate transformations in real-time.
+It will store relational data from an operational SQL DB, leverage shortcuts and automate transformations in real-time.
 - The Eventhouse is the best place to store streaming data in Fabric.
 It provides a highly-scalable analytics system with built-in Machine Learning capabilities for discrete analytics over high-granular data.
 It's useful for any scenario that includes event-based data, for example, telemetry and log data, time series and IoT data, security and compliance logs, or financial records.
-The Eventhouse supports Kusto Query Languanguage (KQL) queries, T-SQL queries and Python.
-The data is automatically made available in delta-parquet format and can be easily accessed from Notebooks for mroe advanced transformaitons.
-The Eventhouse is **specifically tailored** to time-based, streaming or batch events with structured, semistructured, and unstructured data.
+The Eventhouse supports Kusto Query Language (KQL) queries, T-SQL queries and Python.
+The data is automatically made available in delta-parquet format and can be easily accessed from Notebooks for more advanced transformations.
+The Eventhouse is **specifically tailored** to time-based, streaming or batch events with structured, semi-structured, and unstructured data.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-intelligence/eventhouse>).

 ### KQL Update policies